2022–23 Formula E World Championship: Technical changes

 The championship began its third generation of technical regulations.
 This saw the introduction of a completely new car, with the new chassis again built by Spark Racing Technology.
-The cars are now powered by two powertrains, with a second one added to the front axle, increasing the maximum power output from 250kW to 600kW.
-This new car is the smallest and lightest car ever used in the championship, with its weight being reduced by 60kg.
-Increased power and reduced weight saw maximum speeds climb to over 320km/h.
-The addition of a second powertrain increased regenerative ability from 25% to 40%, enough that the new cars have no hydraulic rear brakes.
+The cars were now powered by two powertrains, with a second one added to the front axle, increasing the maximum power output from 250 kW to 600 kW.
+This new car was the smallest and lightest car ever used in the championship, with its weight being reduced by 60 kg.
+Increased power and reduced weight saw maximum speeds climb to over 320 km/h.
+The addition of a second powertrain increased regenerative ability from 25% to 40%, enough that the new cars had no hydraulic rear brakes.
 The tyre supplier changed from Michelin to Hankook.

 Sporting changes

 In addition to the new car, a number of race format changes were also made.
 The format returned to races run to a set number of laps instead of a fixed time, with safety cars and full course cautions increasing the laps needed to finish the race.
-Fanboost has also been discontinued.
+Fanboost was also discontinued.

-Fast recharging will be tested in select races under a so-called "attack charge" format.
-During an attack charge race, each driver is required to pit for a recharge during the course of the race, but to compensate for this, drivers who pit receive two additional attack mode activation periods.
+Fast recharging was planned be tested in select races under a so-called "attack charge" format.
+During an attack charge race, each driver would have been required to pit for a recharge during the course of the race, but to compensate for this, drivers who pitted would have received two additional attack mode activation periods.
+However, these plans did not materialize.

 Originally, each team was to be required to run a rookie driver during at least two practice sessions within the season.
 Several teams criticized this rule: They feared that the tight race weekend schedule would leave drivers unprepared after just a single practice session and criticized the potentially high impact a crash by a rookie could have.
 The rule was eventually revoked.
-Instead, two extra sessions only for rookie drivers will be added on Friday before the Rome ePrix and on Monday after the Berlin ePrix.
+Instead, two extra sessions only for rookie drivers were added on Friday before the Rome ePrix and on Monday after the Berlin ePrix.